softsimon/ngx-bootstrap-multiselect/README.md

-# Angular 2 Dropdown Multiselect for Bootstrap CSS
+# AngularX Dropdown Multiselect for Bootstrap CSS

 Works with Angular Final and AOT compilation

-Customizable dropdown multiselect in Angular 2, TypeScript with bootstrap css.
+Customizable dropdown multiselect in AngularX, TypeScript with bootstrap css.

 See demo: http://softsimon.github.io/angular-2-dropdown-multiselect